preaction/preaction.me/resume/index.markdown

 ## Summary

-* Software developer in Perl and JavaScript
+* Software developer.
+Expert in Perl and JavaScript
 * Mentor, team leader, and project manager
 * System administrator and operations in Unix and Linux